Where does KOTAI ship?

 This will slice the food instead of crushing it, making effortless and precise cuts.

 Our mission at KOTAI is to democratise high-end kitchen knives.
-We strive to enable passionate home chefs to have very sharp and durable knives without overspending on brand name and retail distribution.
+We strive to enable passionate home and professional chefs to have very sharp and durable knives without overspending on brand name and retail distribution.
 To achieve this, we have sourced outstanding materials from Japan and completely streamlined the distribution (directly from the factory to the kitchen, no intermediaries), making it possible for chefs to enjoy professional quality at wholesale prices.